Passive environment-assisted quantum communication with GKP states: Quantum communication with finite-energy GKP codes

 Numerical results show that high fidelity transmission is possible for general $\eta$ at large $\bar{n}$.
 Here we provide a theoretical argument of why finite-energy GKP codes work well for irrational $\eta$.

 With finite-energy GKP states, the fidelity will not change much for a small difference in $\eta$.
-As a result, the GKP code that achieves high fidelity for an efficiency $m/n$ may also apply to $\eta \approx m/n$ with high fidelity.
+As a result, the GKP code that achieves high fidelity for a transmissivity $m/n$ may also apply to $\eta \approx m/n$ with high fidelity.
 For any given $\eta$, we can transmit a $d$-dimensional subspace with high fidelity if a good rational approximation $m/n \approx \eta$ exists satisfying $d \mid (n-m)$ and